Connect with us

 He goes on to note his concerns are whether Eli was developmentally able to kick or slide himself backwards and whether his skull fractures are “consistent” with Ayers’ account of what happened.

 An occupational therapist who later evaluated Eli noted he was “quite active for age and may be slightly ahead with developmental milestones.”
-Ayers also took a of Eli scooting himself backwards off a diaper changing pad, which she provided to Mississippi Today.
+Ayers also took a video of Eli scooting himself backwards off a diaper changing pad, which she provided to Mississippi Today.
 In the video, he is wearing the same onesie outfit he was wearing in photos from the hospital.

 She said Benton then told her he believes she threw the baby against a wall.